Keep Up With McLean!

 This workshop expands previous knowledge and embeds the basic skills of mentalization-based treatment (MBT).
 The new MBT practitioner course is made up of 2 days of live, instructor-led content (including breaks) and 4 hours of self-guided content.
 Participants learn how to use the MBT adherence scale for individual therapy and hone their MBT skills through clinical demonstration, video ratings, and role plays.

-This 1-day virtual training introduces participants to the concepts and principles of mentalization-based treatment for parenting (MBT-P), a manualized model of MBT developed specifically for parents with a history of childhood adversity that has resulted in considerable mentalizing deficits and failures that threaten the healthy development of their children.
+This 1-day virtual training introduces participants to the concepts and principles of mentalization-based treatment for parenting (MBT-P), a manualized model of MBT developed specifically for clinicians that work with parents who may have personality disorders, mistreat their children, or struggle to connect with their children.
+These parental challenges have resulted in considerable mentalizing deficits and failures that threaten the healthy development of their children.

 Join us online: March 29, 2021